-In software programming and development world, best software developers always write their unit test cases first keeping in mind the functional requirements before starting their coding phase which improves their coding quality and efficiency.
+In the software programming and development world, the best software developers always write their unit test cases first keeping in mind the functional requirements before starting their coding phase which improves their coding quality and efficiency.

-Relatively, software testers should write their test cases during the earlier stage of the software development life cycle and it is best to write test cases during the software requirements phase.
+Relatively, software testers should write test cases during the earlier stage of the software development life cycle and it is best to write test cases during the software requirements phase.
 The QA manager or test manager should gather and prepare the maximum possible documents as per the list given below:

 What all do we need to get started for Test Case Writing?